 Operating expenses, as a percentage of net operating revenues, remained unchanged at 81.1% from 1999 to 2000.
 Adjusted EBITDA margin remained unchanged at 18.9% from 1999 to 2000.
 Salaries and benefits, as a percentage of net operating revenues, decreased from 38.8% in 1999 to 38.7% in 2000.
 Provision for bad debts, as a percentage of net operating revenues, increased to 9.1% in 2000 from 8.8% in 1999 due to an increase in self-pay revenues and payor remittance slowdowns in part caused by an increase in the number of acquisition conversions.
 The conversion is the process by which the Company must apply for new Medicare and Medicaid provider numbers on acquired hospitals.
 This process results in billing delays and payor remittance slowdowns and subsequently an increase in the allowance for uncollectible receivables during the conversion period.
-Supplies, as a percentage of net operating revenues, decreased to 11.5% in 2000 from 11.7% in 1999.
-Rent and other operating expenses, as a percentage of net operating revenues, remained unchanged at 21.7% from 1999 to 2000.
+Supplies, as a percentage of net operating revenues, as a percentage of net operating revenues, remained unchanged at 21.7% from 1999 to 2000.